Mortgage Q&A: “Do mortgage inquiries affect credit score?”

 Assuming you find yourself right below a certain credit scoring threshold, you may be able to use an older credit report if all the information is the same other than the mortgage inquiries.

 After all, it wouldn’t be fair to penalize you simply for shopping around for the lowest mortgage rate, now would it?

-I personally think FICO should expand this shopping period across all versions and make it 100% clear that prospective buyers and existing homeowners won’t be punished for rate shopping.
+I personally think FICO should expand their shopping period across all versions and make it 100% clear that prospective buyers and existing homeowners won’t be punished for rate shopping.

 However, keeping outstanding credit balances low and paying bills on time is far more important than worrying about a few mortgage inquiries.

 And your main concern should be securing the best possible mortgage, not fretting about a few points on your credit score.